MCT-master/mct-master.github.io/_posts_draft/2022-04-02-aleksati-5g-telenor-part-1.md

 ## Hardware and Software

-Besides the Huawei routers, we used a pair of custom built NMP rack systems, namely our _Lola racks_.
-These hardware modules are essentially bundles of high-end software, audio/video peripherals and networking tools which can provide the lowest possible latency on audio/video transmissions over the network, given that all other the pieces of the puzzle are correct.
+Besides the Huawei routers, we used a pair of custom-built NMP rack systems, namely our _Lola racks_.
+These systems are essentially bundles of high-end software, audio/video peripherals and networking tools which can provide the lowest possible latency on audio/video transmissions over the network, given that all other the pieces of the puzzle are correct.

 Full documentation and more detailed info about these kits can (or will) be found on our GitHub: